Mineral blocks for horses – are they they best idea?

 - There is some chatter about horses having sensitive tongues that don’t necessarily like the texture and repetitive nature of using a block, which might play a role in how often they use a block.

-- A better scenario would be to have a daily and balanced supplement for vitamins and minerals or to have these mineral needs met in a fortified feed.
+- A better scenario would be to have a daily and balanced supplement for vitamins and minerals or to meet these mineral needs in a fortified feed.

-But what about the salt my horse needs?
+But what about the plain salt my horse needs?